disqus/DISQUS-API-Recipes/mobile/swift-demo-social-login/README.md

 3. Verify that the local server is running by going to http://localhost:5000/.

 ## Setting up client environment
-1. Build the social_login_client.xcworkspace
+1. Open social_login_client.xcworkspace in Xcode
-2. Run the simulator
+2. Build and Run project
 3. At this point you should be able to log in via social auth.